bhoreal/docs.bhoreal.com/docs/start.md

 Mini
 ---

+![Bhoreal](https://raw.githubusercontent.com/bhoreal/docs.bhoreal.com/master/docs/images/bhoreal_mini_front.jpg)

 The first image corresponds to the top of the board.

-![Bhoreal](https://raw.githubusercontent.com/bhoreal/docs.bhoreal.com/master/docs/images/bhoreal_mini_front.jpg)

 ![Bhoreal](https://raw.githubusercontent.com/bhoreal/docs.bhoreal.com/master/docs/images/bhoreal_mini_back.jpg)

+The second one to the bottom of the board.

 <a name="microcontroller"></a>
 ## Microcontroller